 - Night and predator hunting: Daily hunt permit cards must be in possession of the hunter and recorded through established self-service procedures outlined at the check station.
 Self-service drop boxes are located on the property for your convenience.

-- No check-in or written permission is required for fishing.
-Fishing areas are restricted during waterfowl season.
+- Fishing areas are restricted during waterfowl season.
 Please ask for details in headquarters.